alisalman110/V10_The_Way_Of_The_SA/_job_configuration/application_aware_image_processing.md

 | Interaction with user via UI | Not needed | Not needed |
 | Error reporting | Within VM guest OS | Centralized, on Veeam backup server |

-## How Veeam Guest OS Processing Works

-1. First, Veeam Backup & Replication performs guest OS inventory to find out if there is a VSS-aware application running inside a VM.
-2. Veeam Backup & Replication runs pre-freeze script (if any) for the Microsoft Windows/Linux guest OS with applications that utilize other means of VM quiescence.
-3. Then VSS quiescence of the VM is performed, including restore awareness settings.
-4. VM snapshot is created.
-5. VSS unfreeze (“thaw”) is performed.
-6. Veeam Backup & Replication runs post-thaw script (if any) for the Microsoft Windows/Linux guest OS.
-7. Backup data transfer and snapshot commit is performed.
-8. Finally, log file truncation is performed with VSS (for Microsoft SQL Server and Exchange Server) or using native Oracle commands (for Oracle databases on Linux).

 ## Selecting Guest Processing Options